|

 Carnation used to be the official drink, but in 1997 marketing

 just didn't fit.
-The Belmont Breeze was introduced in 1998.
+That's when the Belmont Breeze was introduced in 1998.
 Despite

 the best marketing efforts, most of the crowd still sticks to